A new non-parametric test for multivariate paired data from pair matching or paired designs: A real application on Alzheimer's disease research

-In our study, we requested for data containing participants with at least 4 visits.
-We are interested in their neuropsychologic performance over time, so we focused on the Neuropsychological Battery Summary Scores in Form C1, which contains 22 neuropsychology measurement variables.
-A description of these 22 variables are provided in Appendix \ref{app:application}.
-We group the participants into three groups according to their first visit: no dementia (Group I), very mild dementia (Group II), and mild dementia (Group III).
-We test whether their neuropsychologic performances in a later year differ from that in their initial visits.
-In particular, we perform the following two tests for each group: (i) neuropsychologic measures in the initial visit versus that after five years; and (ii) neuropsychologic measures in the initial visit versus that after six years.
-After removing missing data, the sample sizes of three groups are summarized in Table \ref{tab:realsample}.
-We apply the paired Hotelling's $T^2$ test (HT) and the three proposed tests to the data and the results are presented in Table \ref{tab:test results}.
+We study the participants' neuropsychological performance over time, considering 22 neuropsychology measurement variables as described in Section \ref{sec:realapp3} (\ref{app:variable}).
+Participants are grouped into three categories based on the CDR\textcircled{R} Dementia Staging Instrument at their first visits: no dementia (Group I), very mild dementia (Group II), and mild dementia (Group III).
+We test whether their neuropsychological performances over five years differ from those at their initial visits.
+After removing missing data, the sample sizes ($n$) for the three groups are 1746, 543, and 41, respectively.

-We first check the results for Group I in testing whether their neuropsychologic measures in five years differ from that in their initial visit (test (i)).
-We see that the paired Hotelling's $T^2$ test, $Z_m$ and $Z_g$ all reject the null hypothesis with extremely small $p$-value while $Z_s$ cannot reject the null hypothesis.
-Thus, it is clear that the main difference in the neuropsychologic measures between the two visits (the initial visit versus the visit in five years) are in the mean and the paired Hotelling's $T^2$ test, $Z_m$ and $Z_g$ all can capture the difference, while $Z_s$ cannot due to the design of the test.
-Similarly, we would reject the null hypothesis for test (ii) for Group I and for both tests for Group II, and the main differences are all in the mean.
+Table \ref{tab:realsample} presents the results of the paired Hotelling's $T^2$ test (pHT) and the proposed test $D5$.
+We first examine the results for Group I. Both pHT and $D5$ strongly reject the null hypothesis, with extremely small $p$-values.
+These results indicate a significant difference in neuropsychological measures between the two visits.
+Similarly, for Group II, both tests also reject the null hypothesis, suggesting a significant change in neuropsychological performance over time.